spyren/Mecrisp-Cube/sdcard/man/FileSystem.md

 is based on the STM example project for the [N25Q128A](https://www.micron.com/-/media/client/global/documents/products/data-sheet/nor-flash/serial-nor/n25q/n25q_128mb_1_8v_65nm.pdf)

-There are 4,096 erasable 4 !KiB sectors.
+There are 4,096 erasable 4 KiB sectors.
 That means 16 MiB are available for the volume.

 | Name    | Port     | Nucleo     | MIKROE-4067    | SPX-17115   |
 |---------|----------|------------|----------------|-------------|